koszulordie/gaussian-process/README.md

 # gaussian-process

 Gaussian Process (GP) regression is a very flexible technique to carry out non-linear regression analysis.

-Here is [a tutorial where the topic is explained in-depth](https://github.com/jwangjie/Gaussian-Process-Regression-Tutorial).
+Here is a [tutorial](https://github.com/jwangjie/Gaussian-Process-Regression-Tutorial) where the topic is explained in-depth.

-This repo contains a few minimal Python implementation examples to conduct Gaussian Process (GP) regression.
+This repo contains a few minimal Python implementation examples to conduct GP regression.

 ## content

 The following themes are covered: model specification, fitting and feature importance analysis.
 The example notebooks cover two main case scenarios:
-- **GP model with periodic kernel**.
-GP model is specified with a periodic kernel.
+- **GP model with periodic kernel**: model specified with a periodic kernel.
-- **GP model with a periodic effect plus additional effects driver by covariates**.
-GP model is specified with a composite kernel comprising a periodic kernel plus radial basis function (RBF) components.
+- **GP model with a periodic effect plus additional effects driver by covariates**: model specified with a composite kernel comprising a periodic kernel plus radial basis function (RBF) components.

 ## installation